ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 };
 {% endhighlight %}

 There are a few things I'd like to point out here.
 First is the `ImageId`, this is a unique identifier that is particular to the region that you can obtain from AWS, which specifies the [server instance you want to use]({{ site.baseurl }}{% post_url 2019-4-30-finding-a-linux-ami-with-nodejs %}).
-Second is the instance type.
+Second is the `InstanceType`.
 As we are targeting "free-tier" this is set to `t2.micro`.

 _Note: be sure to check your region and setup to ensure you are using free-tier.
 Do **not** send your bills here!_